TBSantana/ML_Automated_Pipeline/aws_infrastructure/Task 2 - AWS Infrastructure for ML project.md

  + **Reduction of 54% on TCO (Total Coast Ownership)**

 **Note:**
-If the project delivered on Task 1 were a full ML pipeline, the colected training data would be storaged on S3 as well.
+If the project delivered on Task 1 were a full ML pipeline, the colected training data would be storaged on AWS S3 as well.